 These kiosks are basically smart machines connected via an app.
 The customer visits the machine and places their order via the app.
 The customer can then walk away immediately with the cart items, while the billing is automated from a cashless domain, in which the customer receives the bill through the app with multiple options for payment available.

-The AI system is powered with in-built techniques for recognition, that detect the purchased products by employing image scanning principle through advanced deep learning solution.
+The AI system is powered with in-built techniques for recognition, that detect the purchased products by employing image scanning principles through advanced deep learning solutions.
 The system interprets and gives the right product to the customer and also handles the procedure of availability as well as billing.

 When it comes to Machine Learning, Bigbasket relies on it as well as on analytics for guaranteeing prompt delivery.
-(Speaking of Machine Learning, you can also check out our latest blog on How to use the Random Forest classifier in Machine learning?)
 The delivery process is now initiated by detecting the common routes and status of vehicles in order to pack multiple order sets.

 In order to initiate a flawless, prompt delivery, the team gains insights regarding the best route, the number of vehicles required on a particular route, and the present traffic situations from a variety of data sources.
 Through informative data channels, the Machine Learning driven model interprets real-time scenarios as well as the requirements of customers.
 The model aids in handling multi-level track of pickers, reverse pickers, scheduled deliveries, etc.

 Hyper-personalization is another approach that aids in tracing the purchasing pattern.
 It offers the capacity to facilitate management right at the individual level.
-The company’s well known Smart basket feature employs Artificial Intelligence and algorithms to comprehend the customer’s preference towards buying certain items, which in turn enhances the overall purchasing experience of the customer.
-(If you like you can also take a look at some of our other blogs on Artificial Intelligence)
+The company’s well-known Smart basket feature employs Artificial Intelligence and algorithms to comprehend the customer’s preference towards buying certain items, which in turn enhances the overall purchasing experience of the customer.

 The biggest challenge faced by the startup was to get the users to adopt the service initially with the resistance level being largely higher.
 This challenge was followed by the challenge of retaining these customers while battling contradicting factors in the market such as competitors, local vendors, and purchasing habits.